Visit focuses on one of the greatest collections of paintings ever formed with Titian, Rubens & Velazquez featured

-Three guided early morning visits to the Prado, all timed to begin before the museum opens to the public
+Three private morning visits to the Prado, before the museum opens to the public

 Very comfortable city centre hotel, close to the Prado

-Led by Tom Duncan, with renowned local art historian, Mauricio Macarrón, we shall be based at the comfortable 5* Hotel Villa Real, a short walk from the Prado and many other important museums.
-The pace of this visit will allow time to explore the sites included and there will also be ample time set aside for private exploration.
+Limited to 18 participants, we shall be based at the comfortable 5* Hotel Villa Real, a short walk from the Prado and many other important museums.
+The pace of this visit will allow time to explore the sites included and there will also be plenty of time set aside for private exploration.
 The visit will be led jointly by Tom Duncan and Mauricio Macarrón who is one of Madrid’s most knowledgeable VIP guides.

 Day by day